arun-kr-reddy/notes/computer_architecture.md

   ![](./media/computer_architecture/rowhammer.png)
 - **memory performance attacks:** in a multi-core system DRAM controller to increase throughput services row-hit memory access first (then service older accesses) so programs with more requests and good memory spatial locality are preferred, malicious streaming (sequential memory access) program used for denial of service attacks
   ![](./media/computer_architecture/dram_controller.png)
-- **DRAM refresh:** a DRAM cell consists of a capacitor & an access transistor, applying high voltage to wordline (row enable) allows us to read data (capacitor chargeas a bit) in the bitline, but capacitor charge leaks over time, memory controller needs to refresh each row periodically to restore charge, increases energy consumption & DRAM bank unavailable while refreshing, but only small % have low retention time (manufacturing process variation) so don't need to refresh every row frequently, once profiling (retention time of all DRAM rows) is done check (Bloom filters) bins to determine refresh rate of a row
+- **DRAM refresh:** a DRAM cell consists of a capacitor & an access transistor, applying high voltage to wordline (row enable) allows us to read data (capacitor charge as a bit) in the bitline, but capacitor charge leaks over time, memory controller needs to refresh each row periodically to restore charge, increases energy consumption & DRAM bank unavailable while refreshing, but only small % have low retention time (manufacturing process variation) so don't need to refresh every row frequently, once profiling (retention time of all DRAM rows) is done check (Bloom filters) bins to determine refresh rate of a row
   ![](./media/computer_architecture/dram_cell.png)
   - **Bloom filter:** memory efficient probabilistic data structure that compactly represents set membership, test set membership using hash functions (unique identifier generator), no false negatives & never overflows (but `num elements ∝ false positives rate`), three operations: insert, test & remove all elements, removing one particular element is not easy (can lead to removal of other elements)
 - **Hamming code:** powers-of-2 bits are regular parity bits used to track the parity of the other bits whose position have a 1 in the same place, 0th message bit used as overall parity (including regular parity bits), can correct 1-bit errors (regular parity incorrect & overall parity incorrect) & detect 2-bit errors (regular parity incorrect & overall parity correct)